manfrediruggeri/RepData_PeerAssessment1/PA1_template.md

     ## [1] 10766.19

-After imputing missing data, mean and median are identical
+After imputing missing data, mean and median are identical; mean is higher
 \# Are there differences in activity patterns between weekdays and weekends?
 **Create a new factor variable in dataset with two levels “weekday” and